 Michael Taylor '03

-Michael is currently the Director of Lead Optimization at SelectQuote.
+Michael is currently the Director of Telecommunications at SelectQuote.
 He has a bachelor’s degree in English literature from the University of Missouri-Columbia and a MBA from Baker University.
 Michael resides in Overland Park, KS with his wife and daughter, who is currently a student in the Lower School at Pembroke Hill.
 Before joining SelectQuote, Michael partnered with Agile Government Services, Inc., a local government contracting agency where he ran IT and business development to design and bring to market a modern proprietary health information technology software, and worked closely with public officials to assist with regional responses to the Covid-19 pandemic.

 Anna Toms ’05